lexicHQ/docs/developer-features.md

 | lat  | latitude |
 | long | longitude|

+You can use this variable in `JSON API` plugin as POST or query string parameter to offer specific content from your database or capture location as part of qualifying a user.

 ::: tip  How to send a location to the bot?

 A user can send location in the following way for messenger platform: